cabforum/servercert/docs/EVG.md

 The High Risk Certificate requirements of Section 4.2.1 of the Baseline Requirements apply equally to EV Certificates.

 ### 11.12.2.
-Denied Lists and Other Legal Black Lists
+Denied Lists and Other Legal Block Lists

 (1)  **Verification Requirements:**  The CA MUST verify whether the Applicant, the Contract Signer, the Certificate Approver, the Applicant's Jurisdiction of Incorporation, Registration, or Place of Business:

 (A)  Is identified on any government denied list, list of prohibited persons, or other list that prohibits doing business with such organization or person under the laws of the country of the CA's jurisdiction(s) of operation; or

-(B)  Has its Jurisdiction of Incorporation, Registration, orPlace of Business in any country with which the laws of the CA's jurisdiction prohibit doing business.
+(B)  Has its Jurisdiction of Incorporation, Registration, or Place of Business in any country with which the laws of the CA's jurisdiction prohibit doing business.

 The CA MUST NOT issue any EV Certificate to the Applicant if either the Applicant, the Contract Signer, or Certificate Approver or if the Applicant's Jurisdiction of Incorporation or Registration or Place of Business is on any such list.